 - PSU: MPG A850GF

-From the conclusion we can draw from the game simulation and stress tests, we can see the average wattage (RMS wattage) doesn’t exceed 600W, and for peak wattage (Max wattage) the wattage is all within the protection range of OPP (MPG A850GF is 850W x 1.35 = 1147W).
-Although the official suggestion from NVIDIA is to pair RTX 3090 with a 750W power supply, but the tests indicate that a 850W power supply is more sufficient.
+From the conclusion we can draw from the game simulation and stress tests, we can see the average wattage (RMS wattage) doesn’t exceed 600W, and for peak wattage (Max wattage) the wattage is all within the protection range of OPP (MPG A850GF is 850W x 1.3 = 1105W).

 Modular Cable Design & Customization

-The cable design of the power supply has three types: full modular design, semi-module design, and non-modular design.
+There are three types of power supply cable modularity: full modular, semi-modular and non-modular.
 The main difference lies in whether the cables can be removed.
-The advantage of the full modular design is that the wires can be installed according to the assembly requirements to save space and improve cable management.
-The cables can also be customized.
-Most high-end power supplies currently on the market utilize a full modular design.
+The advantage of the full modular is that the cables can be installed according to the assembly requirements to save space and improve cable management.
+The cables can also be customized with different looks and colors.

 MSI MPG series power supply power pin definition.